-Wagner College Theatre is giving students the opportunity this year to be a part of creating new stage plays — and audiences the chance to watch theater-in-the-making — through its New Works Agenda.
-This series is being produced in Stage One, the black-box theater located behind the Wagner football field.
+Wagner College Theatre is giving students the opportunity this year to be a part of creating new stage plays — and audiences the chance to watch theater-in-the-making.
+Originals@WCT is produced in Stage One, the black-box theater located behind the Wagner football field.

 “We’re interested in working with students on new plays and musical theater works that have been unknown to the actors,” says Professor Theresa McCarthy, who is spearheading the New Works Agenda.
 “We want to give them the opportunity to create a role that has no precedent for them to emulate.”

 The Originals: April 2, 3, 4, and 5